Aviogenex: History

 Aviogenex had more than 40 years of experience in flying under charter, sub charter and wet lease agreements.
-Aviogenex was founded on 21 May 1968 as an air transport division of Generalexport, an enterprise for foreign and domestic trade, tourism and air transport.
+Aviogenex was founded on 21 May 1968 as an air transport division of Generalexport (Генералекспорт), an enterprise for foreign and domestic trade, tourism and air transport.
 On 30 April 1969, Aviogenex operated its first flight from Belgrade to Düsseldorf Airport using a Tupolev Tu-134.
-Aviogenex brought their first two Boeing 727-200 from Yugoslav Air Force in 1983.
+Aviogenex bought their first two Boeing 727-200 from Yugoslav Air Force in 1983.

-The last Tu-134's in the fleet were retired in the early 90s.
+The last Tu-134's in the fleet were retired in the early 1990s.

 In 1990, the airline flew 633,932 passengers, with 10 aircraft (5 Boeing 727 and 5 Boeing 737) reaching 17,000 flight hours per year.
 Since 1991, Aviogenex has oriented to leasing of aircraft and crews, and achieved more than 40,000 flight hours.
 In this period Aviogenex operated in Europe, Africa, the Middle and Far East, and South America.
 In 2010, they restarted flights under their own name using a Boeing 737-200 Advanced.

-In February 2015, it was announced that Aviogenex will cease operations to be liquidated as the government failed to attract investors for the airline.
+In February 2015, it was announced that Aviogenex had ceased operations and was to be liquidated as the government had failed to attract investors for the airline.